How to Make a DC Motor Speed Controller Circuit(50V, 15A)

 Now there is a certain input voltage limit of the IC which is surely less than the voltage limit of this speed controller.

-Hence to provide suitable working voltage to 555 timer IC, a voltage regulator circuit is used which provides fixed voltage to the IC.
+Hence to provide suitable working voltage to the 555 timer IC, a voltage regulator circuit is used which provides fixed voltage to the IC.
 LM317 voltage regulator is used in this circuit for this purpose.

 The voltage regulator used here is LM317.
 It provides a variable voltage between 1.25v to 37 volts.
 It is used here due to its several advantages over other voltage regulators such as Programmable output voltage, High output current, better line, and load regulation.